dowjones/hammer/docs/pages/playbook10_sqs_public_policy.md

 ### 3.1 Automatic

 To reduce the workload of your DevOps engineers and mitigate the threats stemming from this issue, you can configure automatic remediation of issues.
-It means that in case Dow Jones Hammer has detected and reported an issue, but the assignee of the report has not remediated the issue within a timeframe specified in the configuration, the Dow Jones Hammer remediation job will adjust SQS Queue policy to eliminate this vulnerability.
+It means that in case Dow Jones Hammer has detected and reported an issue, but the assignee of the report has not remediated the issue within a timeframe specified in the configuration, the Dow Jones Hammer remediation job will adjust SQS queue policy to eliminate this vulnerability.

 In this specific case, Dow Jones Hammer restricts public statement by adding (or changing) `IpAddress` condition value that allow access only for IP addresses defined in [RFC 1918 - Address Allocation for Private Internets](https://tools.ietf.org/html/rfc1918).

-Dow Jones Hammer will save the pre-remediation SQS Queue policy configuration to a S3 backup bucket.
+Dow Jones Hammer will save the pre-remediation SQS queue policy configuration to a S3 backup bucket.
 You can use this configuration to [rollback the automatic remediation manually](remediation_backup_rollback.html#31-sqs-policy-public-access-rollback), if necessary.

 This Python module implements the issue remediation functionality:
 ```